spack/spack.io/_posts/2025-02-04-spack-user-meeting-2025.md

 ## Who Should Attend:

-Anyone in the Spack community:
-* Users
-* Developers
-* DevOps
-* System Administrators
-* User support staff

-Or anyone in the boarder HPSF community interested in learning more.
+Anyone in the Spack community: users, developers, dev-ops, system administrators, user support staff, or anyone interested in learning more.

 # Why Attend SUM / HPSFcon: